 Bone sticking out (protruding) from skin, or "tenting" of skin at the fracture site

 Here is what will happen in the ER:

 X-rays will be taken of your chest and shoulder.

 You may be given medicine to lessen your pain.

-A computed tomography (CT) scan may be done.
+A (CT) scan may be done.
 This test provides detailed images of your bones.